Rio DeFi (RFUEL) Trading Down 13.3% Over Last Week

-Rio DeFi (CURRENCY:RFUEL) traded down 10.7% against the dollar during the one day period ending at 16:00 PM E.T. on October 2nd.
-One Rio DeFi coin can now be bought for approximately $0.11 or 0.00000223 BTC on major exchanges.
-In the last week, Rio DeFi has traded 13.3% lower against the dollar.
-Rio DeFi has a total market capitalization of $27.69 million and approximately $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
+Rio DeFi (CURRENCY:RFUEL) traded down 10.7% against the US dollar during the one day period ending at 14:00 PM E.T. on October 3rd.
+In the last week, Rio DeFi has traded down 13.3% against the US dollar.
+Rio DeFi has a market capitalization of $27.69 million and approximately $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
+One Rio DeFi coin can currently be purchased for about $0.11 or 0.00000223 BTC on popular cryptocurrency exchanges.

 - Polygon (MATIC) traded down 3.5% against the dollar and now trades at $1.10 or 0.00002575 BTC.